microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 What is roughly the percentage of Intel(R) Reference Code?
 EDK 1.10? edk2?
 Apple Inc. added value?

-Why can there be found at least 1 reference to Insyde(R)?
+Why can be found at least 1 reference to Insyde(R) in the FW?

 Does it use undocumented MSR's?
 Which?
 In which way?